chris-fung-dev/chris-fung-dev.github.io/README.md

 ### `npm run deploy`

-This will deploy to GitHub Pages
+This will deploy to GitHub Pages.
+Check the [CRA docs](https://create-react-app.dev/docs/deployment/#github-pages)

 ## Learn More